avdi/funwithgit/README.txt

 This is a new line that Avdi added.

 Add: The quick brown fox jumped over the lazy dog.
+Frobozz!

 All to avoid having to deal with Git.